laudanhosseini/Final-Project/README.md

 Click [here](https://github.com/laudanhosseini/DH110-05/blob/b74ed02631aee0d28e35f1148ea7da23992ca887/README.md ) for access to the full wireframe sketches as well as a very informal prototype testing for both designs.

+Using Figma, I transferred this rough sketch into a digitized format and combined both tasks onto a single wireframe (shown in multiple screenshots):

-### Low-Fidelity Prototype (Wireflow and Assignment #6)
+### Low-Fidelity Prototype

-Summary and link to the sketches (may contains the multiple versions and evaluation history)
+Click [here] for the evaluation history and older versions of the wireframes and wireflows to note the revisions made (this will also be discussed later on).

 ### High-Fidelity Prototype (Functional/Interactive Prototype, Assignment #7)
 Summary statement and link to or an embedded prototype
 ### Optional Evaluation and Revision History